Zhuomin-Zhou/MSclassification_pytorch/README.md

 # MSclassification_pytorch

+This porject is based on pytorch

-The task is used pytorch for the classification of (Microseismic)MS events.
+The aim is to classify the (Microseismic)MS events.

 There are three classification models (ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py